Recruiting expert says 5-star QB Arch Manning would be a 3-star if not for last name

 "When he has had to step up against other competition, especially in the playoff game where he looked awful, it just hasn't translated," Farrell said.
 "Every time I watch other quarterbacks in this class, it knocks Arch down in my head."

 Koki Riley covers LSU sports for The Daily Advertiser and the USA TODAY Sports South Region.
-Follow him on Twitter at @KokiRiley.
+Email him at kriley@theadvertiser.com and follow him on Twitter at @KokiRiley.

-This article originally appeared on Lafayette Daily Advertiser: Arch Manning overrated because of last name, says recruiting expert
+This article originally appeared on Lafayette Daily Advertiser: Arch Manning three-star if last name was Smith, says recruiting expert